1. DEBT SOLUTIONS

 Working to ensure you avoid taking on more debt than necessary could prevent you from going back to square one.

 Some strategies to avoid unnecessary debt include building an emergency fund that you could tap into when unexpected expenses arise.
-Ideally, you’ll set this money aside in a separate account when you need it.
+Ideally, you’ll set this money aside in a separate bank account for when you need it.
 This could be easier now that you have experience setting aside money in your dedicated debt settlement account.
 Set a goal of how much you want to save—it’s OK to start small.

-You might also seek additional financial advice, such as how to budget with the income you’ve got so that you can better manage expenses.
+You might also seek additional financial advice, such as learning how to budget with the income you’ve got so that you can better manage expenses.

 Is Debt Settlement Right For You?